UIMSolutions/uim/datasources/uim/datasources/classes/entities/entities/README.md

 Right now this entity doesn’t do very much.
 However, when we load data from our articles table, we’ll get instances of this class.

-If you don’t define an entity class CakePHP will use the basic Entity class.
+If you don’t define an entity class DCakePHP will use the basic Entity class.
 Creating Entities

 Entities can be directly instantiated: